Updated May 10, 2023

-Agile is a kind of approach in the Software Development Life Cycle Model which involves different end users, owners, with well-organized cross-functional teams.
-This model is quick and easier to follow and implement in order to deliver business solutions to the customers or end users.
+Agile is an approach in the Software Development Life Cycle Model involving different end users and owners with well-organized cross-functional teams.
+This model is quick and easier to follow and implement to deliver business solutions to the customers or end-users.
 It provides early delivery and continuous improvement with rapid and flexible changes in the requirements frequently.
-The different processes and standards involved in proceeding with the standards of Agile are Processes, Tools, Good Documentation, Contract Liaison, Quick response to plan changes etc. This benefits the customers in early delivery and with deliverables at frequent intervals resulting in customer satisfaction and promises with working software.
-This further improves the customer belief on the team.
-There are different frameworks in Agile such as Scrum and Kanban.

-A lean process is a Software Development model which was derived or extracted from the Manufacturing practices and principles of Lean which were translated to Software Development Domain.
-This model offers different subcultures with Principles, Values and solid framework model with a good set of standards and practices.
-There are different principles involved in the lean Development model.
-The different tools used in the Lean principles are efficient and produce effective results where Lean Software Development can also be considered as Agile Software Development Model as it comes under its umbrella called a subset of the Agile model.
+A lean process is a Software Development model derived or extracted from the Manufacturing practices and principles of Lean, which were translated into the Software Development Domain.
+This model offers different subcultures with Principles, Values, and a solid framework model with good standards and practices.
+There are other principles involved in the lean Development model.

 Both Agile vs Lean are popular choices in the market; let us discuss some of the major differences between Agile vs Lean:

-- Agile Software Development Model is like building a new thing which is for the first time and that too only for one time whereas Lean Software Development Model is a kind of building the same thing, again and again, that too on the same thing.
+- Agile Software Development Model is like building a new thing for the first time, and that too only for one time, whereas Lean Software Development Model is making the same thing again and again on the same thing.

-- Agile Software Development Model was as Lean Software Development Model has a different set of principles such as Eliminate waste, Amplify learning, Decide as late as possible, Deliver as fast as possible, Empower the team, Build integrity and See the whole.
+- Agile Software Development Model Lean Software Development Model has different principles, such as eliminating waste, amplifying learning, deciding as late as possible, Delivering as fast as possible, empowering the team, building integrity, and Seeing the whole.

-- Agile Software Development Model has a principle of users in its model whereas Lean Software Development Model obsesses with the keyword waste.
+- Agile Software Development Model has a principle of users in its model, whereas Lean Software Development Model obsesses with keyword waste.

-- Agile Software Development Model delivers in terms of product whereas Lean Software Development Model delivers in terms of Value.
+- Agile Software Development Model delivers in terms of the product, whereas Lean Software Development Model delivers in terms of value.

-- Agile Software Development Model applies heuristics in its model whereas Lean Software Development Model applies working product in its model
+- Agile Software Development Model applies heuristics in its model, whereas Lean Software Development Model applies the working product in its model.

-- Agile Software Development Model does not have any option for cost-cutting whereas Lean Software Development Model has cost-cutting options in its model
+- Agile Software Development Model has no option for cost-cutting, whereas Lean Software Development Model has cost-cutting options in its model.

-- Agile Software Development Model has some sort of uncertainty or ambiguity whereas Lean Software Development Model has processed.
+- Agile Software Development Model has some uncertainty or ambiguity, whereas Lean Software Development Model has processed.

-- Agile Software Development Model gives more value to the working software whereas Lean Software Development Model gives more value to the process by eliminating the waste that is of no use which can reduce or eliminate the software requirement as well.
+- Agile Software Development Model gives more value to the working software.
+In contrast, Lean Software Development Model provides more value to the process by eliminating the waste that is of no use, which can also reduce or eliminate the software requirement.

-- Agile Software Development Model has iterative development steps which are as quick as possible whereas Lean Software Development Model approach has more flow management by reducing the number of workflows in work in progress.
+- Agile Software Development Model has iterative steps that are as quick as possible.
+In contrast, the Lean Software Development Model approach has more flow management by reducing the number of workflows in work in progress.

-- Agile Software Development Model has different ways such as Scrum, Kanban, XP etc. in its frameworks ways whereas Lean Software Development Model has different management processes.
+- Agile Software Development Model has different ways, such as Scrum, Kanban, XP, etc., in its frameworks ways whereas Lean Software Development Model has other management processes.

 Agile vs Lean Comparison Table